Using Maps & Databases

 The purpose of this page is to explain the system in more detail.
 The main components are shown above.

-The system is built around the functionality of Google Fusion.
-Fusion allows a database to be created (think of a large spreadsheet) with fields (columns) for geographical location such as latitude and longitude.
+The system is built around the functionality of Mapalist.
+This allows a database to be created as a Google Sheet (think of a large spreadsheet) with fields (columns) for geographical location such as latitude and longitude.
 It then allows such a database to be viewed on a map by using that location information.

 While viewing the map is the simplest and easiest way to browse the system, text-searching the associated web pages is also a useful method, for example if one is looking for all the places where a particular club played.